 Lyme Disease treatments are often out of pocket and not covered by insurance.
 I know these costs can really add up.
 I aim to provide affordable psychotherapy treatment and am happy to help you submit your out of network reimbursement benefits.
 For those without Out of Network mental health benefits, I offer a sliding scale.
 Cost should not be a barrier to treatment and I do my best to assist you in getting the care you can afford.

 Lyme-Literate mental health care can be a deeply transformational experience and can be the strategic, supportive experience you need to make the best decisions about your care as well as have the mindset needed to set you up for success.

 If you would like to schedule an appointment or to discuss any questions you may have regarding therapy, I am available at 347.994.9301.

 Not in New York City?
-I offer Online Counseling throughout New York State as well as Lyme-Literate Coaching Internationally.
+I offer Online Counseling throughout New York State.
 Click Here to find out more!